-Reading for college readiness is a great way for high school students to dedicate some of their free time.
+Reading for college readiness?
+You bet!
+It’s one of the best ways to dedicate some free time.
 If you missed our first post in January, we talked about the positive impact a love for reading can have on students’ college readiness.
 Remember, preparing for college requires more than having a busy extracurricular schedule and obtaining a high GPA.
 These fun suggestions for reading for college readiness will help build your character and internal mindset before you know it!

 The Price Guide to the Occult